 Good options for donating clothing (besides Goodwill) are local shelters and Dress for Success.
-For shoes (that are still wearable), I like donating to Zappos’ Soles 4 Souls (they also take clothing).
+For shoes (that are still wearable), I like donating at the DSW drop off boxes (ideal since you don’t have to ship it) or Zappos’ Soles 4 Souls (they also take clothing).
 Zappos will provide you with a pre-paid shipping label — just attach it to a box, fill with shoes, and send away!
-If your athletic shoes are beyond repair, donate to Nike Reuse-a-Shoe — just drop your shoes off at one of their stores and it will be recycled in to Nike Grind material (to make athletic surfaces).
+If you wear a lot of Nike athletic gear and shoes, you can recycle those items at Nike stores.
+Old bras can be donated here or here.

 Unused or Gently Used Beauty Products

-This is definitely where I am guilty.
-I love beauty products/skincare — and will frequently move on to a new product before finishing up the old one.
-Or trying samples, not loving it, and still keeping it around (I’m working on it!).
+I’ve definitely gotten better about only buying what I need and restocking products only as needed.
+However, sometimes, products just don’t work out.
 Recently, I found Project Beauty Share in Spokane, WA.
 They are one of the few places I have found that take not only new but gently used beauty products (that can be sanitized).
 And you can ship to them!
 The products go to “women and families overcoming abuse, addiction, homelessness and poverty.”
 I packed up a small box with products and shipped it to them for just a few bucks.
 Definitely worth it.
-If you have completely unused products, your local womens’ shelters usually take these items as well.
+If you have completely unused products, your local women’s shelters usually take these items as well.

 New or Gently Used Pet Supplies